NCAS-CMS/cfa-conventions/source/cfa.md

-Files that follow this version of the CFA Conventions must indicate this by setting the CF defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to the version of the CF conventions that, where not superceded by the CFA conventions, define the file structure and metadata.
-For instance, a dataset which follows CF-1.9 and also CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.
+Files that follow this version of the CFA Conventions must indicate this by setting the CF defined global attribute **`Conventions`** to a string value that contains `"CFA-0.6"`, in addition to the version of the CF conventions that otherwise define the file structure and geophysical metadata.
+For instance, a dataset which follows CF-1.9 and also, for some of its variables, CFA-0.6 could have a **`Conventions`** attribute of `"CF-1.9 CFA-0.6"`.

 ---